Budget Your Weekly Expenses

 Edited by Timbuktu, Charmed, Innocent Yogo, Eng and 8 others

-One common experience amongst workers regarding their salary is that even before the end of the second week, they've already run out of money.
+One common complaint among workers regarding their salary is that even before the end of the second week, they've already run out of money.
 This experience forces them to borrow money from someone else.
-As such the salary that they will get from the next payday is already allocated to pay the debt.
-And this cycle goes on week after week, month after month - a vicious cycle that's very difficult to get out of.
+As a result of this, much of the salary they'll receive on their next payday is already allocated to pay the debt.
+And this goes on week after week, month after month - a vicious cycle that's very difficult to get out of.

 Are you working full time or part time?
-Do you get paid weekly or monthly?
-It does not matter which category you fall in between those, what matters is, it should satisfactorily should all expenses, right?
-If it's not, perhaps you need to tighten your rein on those "wants" and focus on needs?
-Perhaps you have more than enough but you just need a little reminder on how to properly manage your expenses.
+Do you get paid weekly bi-weekly or monthly?
+It doesn't matter which category you fall into, what matters is, your pay should cover all your expenses, right?
+If it doesn't, perhaps you need to tighten your rein on those "wants" and focus on "needs"?
+Perhaps you have made enough money to live on, but you just need a little reminder on how to properly manage your expenses.

 What to Check